Page created on June 9, 2021. Last updated on January 17, 2022 at 15:31

 In young patients with stage Ia disease or non-epithelial ovarian cancers who desire it, fertility-preserving surgery may be performed instead.
 This includes unilateral salpingo-oophorectomy, peritoneal washing, omentectomy, and pelvic and paraaortic lymphadenectomy.

+Neoadjuvant or adjuvant chemotherapy may be used.
 Chemotherapy is mostly platinum-based, for example carboplatin + paclitaxel.
-Chemotherapy may be given IV or intraperitoneally.
+It may sometimes be administered intraperitoneally.

 Targeted molecular therapy

 All patients with epithelial ovarian cancer should be tested for familial cancer syndromes which may cause ovarian cancer, especially familial BRCA1 and BRCA2 mutations.
 In cases of epithelial ovarian cancers in people with positive familial BRCA mutations, PARP inhibitors may be used as adjuvant therapy in addition to chemotherapy.

 Radiotherapy is not part of the standard management of ovarian cancer, but it may be used on a palliative indication for recurrent or metastatic ovarian cancer.